bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
+    2.10.0+20210503 Add ability to control the size of picofeeds max body size.
+GitHub #26.
     2.9.1+20210116  Github #24, #25
     2.9.0+20210113  Add config settings to enable/disable picofeed content filtering and content generating 2.8.2+20200413  On the RSS Ffeds page show the number of active campaigns and sent campaigns